 Is Sari-sari Store Considered as Small Medium-size Business (SMB)?

 What is the small and medium-sized business?
 Any business with 100 or fewer employees while with 100-999 employees is considered the medium size.
 Does it mean that the sari-sari store owner belongs to small businesses with less than 100 employees?
 The answer is No.

 A small sari-sari store is not for gaining profits but only for subsistence or livelihood.
 Therefore, a sari-sari store is not considered a small business in the Philippines.

-Income generated from a sari-sari store is considered as Marginal Income Earner or Compensation (MIC).
+Are all sari-sari stores subject to business tax?
+The answer is No. If no, what is the business tax for the sari-sari store?
+Income generated from a sari-sari store is a Marginal Income Earner or Compensation (MIC).
 Marginal Income Compensation is an individual whose gross sales from their business does not exceed 100, 000 annual income.
 (RMC No. 7-2014)

-In addition, the activities of Marginal Income Earner should principally for subsistence or livelihood.
-These earners shall include but not limited to the following:
+Besides, the activities of Marginal Income Earner should focus principally on subsistence or livelihood.
+These earners shall include but not limited to, the following: